Yellow Flowers, Bolinas, CA, February, 1976 Some rights

 reserved ![]()

-When asked to fill out online profiles, I usually cop out and write the following: woman, myself, photographer, wife, daughter, sister, traveler, learner, observer, geek, and participant.
+When asked to fill out online profiles, I usually cop out and write the following: woman, myself, mom, wife, daughter, sister, aunt, immigrant, photographer, geek, teacher, learner, observer, and participant.

 Here is more information below...